-Are you someone who takes your lawns health serious?
+Are you someone who takes your lawn’s health seriously?
 If so, chances are you use your sprinkler system regularly.
 If you’re a DIY’er you’ll want to check out this tip for replacing a sprinkler head without digging.
 Consistent use of your system is necessary for a variety of reasons, which we’ll get into in another post.
 But in short, sprinkler systems not only keep your lawn healthy but will keep your foundation secure as well.
 Like anything else regular use means regular maintenance.
 In time a number of things will go wrong, some will be easy and some will be more difficult.
-This is one of the easier DIY repairs for your sprinkler system.
+This is one of the easier DIY sprinkler repairs for your sprinkler system.

 The easiest way to replace a sprinkler head is to do it without digging.
 There are a number of other articles out there on the subject.
-The difference with our blog is it’s written by experienced technicians who actively work on sprinkler systems, not by career bloggers.
+The difference with our blog is it’s written by experienced sprinkler technicians who actively work on sprinkler systems, not by career bloggers.

 - Exact model of the sprinkler head you want to replace.

 - Small shovel (Can be done without).

 - Small channel lock pliers (Can be done without).

 #1 – Locate the make and model